-The Duck Pond property is located in central Newfoundland approximately 100 km southwest of the city of Grand Falls-Windsor.
-The property covers 12,847 hectares and is held under various mining and surface leases, mineral licenses and contractual mining rights.
+We hold a 100% interest in the Duck Pond copper-zinc property.
+The Duck Pond property is located in central Newfoundland approximately 100 kilometres southwest of the city of Grand Falls-Windsor.
+The property covers approximately 12,800 hectares and is held under various mining and surface leases, mineral licenses and contractual mining rights.